Why Observational Drawing Is a Designer’s Superpower – and a Confidence Builder

 Photographs are also included.
 Again, they don’t have to be glamorous – the one below of the Kim poncho certainly isn’t!
 But it is clear, and it captures the important details.
 In a way, the mundane setting forces you to focus on the knitting.
 There’s nothing particularly attractive about a footstool, radiator, and beige carpet.
 At least, not compared to the poncho 😉

-The drawing is only the beginning
+Observational drawing is only the beginning of fashion design

 Drawings and sketches are just the beginning of the design process, or the starter course.
 Any fashion buyer, commissioning editor, or course tutor will tell you that it’s disappointing when sketches don’t live up to their hype.
 That is, the finished item looks nothing like the beautiful sketch that was sold to them.
+Observational drawing is important for fashion design – but it’s not the only thing.
+They start the story, but they’re not the whole story.

 It’s like ordering something online, unpacking it, and wondering if this was really what you bought.
 Or, that the quality doesn’t match up to the photograph.
 We’ve all been there!